 Rina and I invited homemade soap master over to our house.She showed us how to make our own very special honey soap. its a great idea for Christmas/Holiday gift.
 Martha Stewart's gonna be freaking proud of Rina.

 Video: .
 Here there are some DIY gift ideas perfect for the Christmas season.
 They are really easy to personalize depending on what your likes are.

-Although Christmas is a time to spend with family, a time to be happy and full of joy, sometimes is nice to pull a prank here and there especially since not many will be expecting them.
+Although Christmas is a time to spend with family, a time to be happy and full of joy, sometimes it's nice to pull a prank here and there, especially since many will not be expecting them.

 As we approach the holiday (i.e. gift-giving) season, don't forget to make sure to include the usual notes in your gifts indicating that they can be returned.
 Otherwise, you'll just cause the recipients to save your gifts until they can be properly regifted onto some other ungrateful chump.

 Maybe you are on your phone a little too much sometimes.
 But when you are rocking some of the best mobile games being offered it can be hard to pull yourself away.
 If you get a new phone or a App Store gift card you are going to want to load yourself with the hottest app available.
 And once you're done playing, take a little time out to enjoy the family too.